 Feinstein’s earned his fifth Grammy Award nomination in 2009 for The Sinatra Project, his Concord Records CD celebrating the music of “Ol’ Blue Eyes.”
 The Sinatra Project, Volume II: The Good Life was released last year.
 His Emmy nominated TV special, Michael Feinstein – The Sinatra Legacy, which was taped live at the Palladium in Carmel, IN, is currently airing across the country.
-His PBS series “Michael Feinstein’s American Songbook” was the recipient of the ASCAP Deems-Taylor Television Broadcast Award.
-The first two seasons are now available on DVD and the third season will air in 2013.
-For his nationally-syndicated public radio program “Song Travels,” Michael interview and performs alongside of music luminaries such as Bette Midler, Neil Sedaka, Liza Minnelli, Rickie Lee Jones, David Hyde Pierce and more.
+Last year’s PBS series “Michael Feinstein’s American Songbook” was the recipient of the ASCAP Deems-Taylor Television Broadcast Award.
+The series returned in 2013 for a third season, which is now available on DVD.
+For his nationally syndicated public radio program “Song Travels,” Michael interview and performs alongside of music luminaries such as Bette Midler, Neil Sedaka, Liza Minnelli, Rickie Lee Jones, David Hyde Pierce and more.

-His new book The Gershwins and Me, which is combined with a new CD of Gershwin standards performed with Cyrus Chestnut at the piano, will be published by Simon & Schuster in October 2012.
+His new book, a Los Angeles Times best-seller, The Gershwins and Me, which is combined with a new CD of Gershwin standards performed with Cyrus Chestnut at the piano, was published by Simon & Schuster in October 2012.
 Recently, he released the CDs The Power Of Two – collaborating with “Glee” and “30 Rock” star Cheyenne Jackson – and Cheek To Cheek, recorded with Broadway legend Barbara Cook.
-His newest recording is We Dreamed These Days, featuring the Carmel Symphony Orchestra; Feinstein co-wrote the title song with Dr. Maya Angelou.
+He recorded We Dreamed These Days, featuring the Carmel Symphony Orchestra; Feinstein co-wrote the title song with Dr. Maya Angelou.

 Feinstein serves as Artistic Director of the Palladium Center for the Performing Arts, a $170 million, three-theatre venue in Carmel, Indiana, which opened in January 2011.
 The theater is home to an annual international Great American Arts festival, diverse live programming and a museum for his rare memorabilia and manuscripts.
+Since 1999, he has served as Artistic Director in collaboration with ASCAP for the immensely popular series at Carnegie Hall, Standard Time with Michael Feinstein.
 Starting in 2010, he became the director of the Jazz and Popular Song Series at New York’s Jazz at Lincoln Center.
-In 2013, he will replace the late Marvin Hamlisch as the lead conductor of the Pasadena Pops.

-Feinstein is working with MGM to turn The Thomas Crown Affair into a Broadway musical.
-He also has designed a new piano for Steinway called “The First Ladies,” inspired by the White House piano and signed by several former First Ladies.
+He has designed a new piano for Steinway called “The First Ladies,” inspired by the White House piano and signed by several former First Ladies.
 It was first played to commemorate the Ronald Regan centennial on February 6, 2011.

 In 2005, Feinstein recorded Hopeless Romantics, a songbook of Harry Warren classics recorded with legendary jazz pianist George Shearing.
 The previous year, he completed a national tour with songwriting icon Jimmy Webb based on their album Only One Life – The Songs of Jimmy Webb.
 The disc was named one of “10 Best CDs of the Year” by USA Today.